ronaldlangeveld/ronaldlangeveld/README.md

 Born and raised in South Africa 🇿🇦, I've lived and studied in Seoul 🇰🇷 since the age of 18 and now work remotely, usually from South East Asia.

 When not coding, I love capturing moments through the lens.
-I shoot digital and film, wielding a Fujifilm XE4 and a Kodak Ultra-F9.
+I shoot digital and film.

-Check out my little 📸 [photo blog](https://ronald.ink) that also runs on Ghost.
+Check out my little [blog](https://ronald.ink) that also runs on Ghost.

 I speak English and Afrikaans natively and can get by in Dutch 🧀 and Korean (안녕!👋)!